ibm-cloud-docs/transit-gateway/adding-ca.md

 ```
 {: pre}

-## Adding a connection with Terraform
+## Adding a cross-account connection with Terraform
 {: #tg-terraform-adding-cross-connection-transit-gateway}
 {: terraform}